-On January 21, 2022, the Company completed a private offering of an additional \$300.0 million in aggregate principal amount of 4.25% senior unsecured notes due 2032 ("4.25% 2032 notes") at an issue price equal to 100.50% of par value.
+On February 29, 2024, the Company completed a private offering of \$1.0 billion in aggregate principal amount of 6.375% senior unsecured notes due 2034 ("6.375% 2034 notes") at an issue price equal to 100% of par value.
+The net proceeds from the offering were used to pay related transaction fees and expenses, repay indebtedness outstanding under the Revolving Facility and for general corporate purposes.